IvanLXY04/IndoorNavigationforVI/README.md

   5. Exit: Closes the application.

 🚀 Future Improvements
-  Port the system to a mobile platform (Android/iOS) for real-world portability.
+- Port the system to a mobile platform (Android/iOS) for real-world portability.
-  Implement the A* algorithm as an alternative to Dijkstra's for improved performance on larger maps.
+- Implement the A* algorithm as an alternative to Dijkstra's for improved performance on larger maps.
-  Develop a more advanced UI instead of a simple console menu.
+- Develop a more advanced UI instead of a simple console menu.
-  Integrate real-time obstacle avoidance using depth sensors or additional computer vision techniques.
+- Integrate real-time obstacle avoidance using depth sensors or additional computer vision techniques.

 📜 License
-Distributed under the MIT License.
+- Distributed under the MIT License.
 See LICENSE for more information.

 🙏 Acknowledgments
-This project was developed as part of the UCCC2513 Mini Project assignment.
+- This project was developed as part of the UCCC2513 Mini Project assignment.
-Universiti Tunku Abdul Rahman (UTAR)
-The OpenCV community
+- The OpenCV community